 We cannot assure you that the issuance of preferred stock and/or debt securities would result in a higher yield or return to the holders of our common stock.
 The issuance of preferred stock and/or debt securities would likely cause the net asset value and market value of our common stock to become more volatile.
 If the distribution rate on the preferred stock, or the interest rate on the debt securities, were to approach the net rate of return on our investment portfolio, the benefit of leverage to the holders of our common stock would be reduced.
 If the distribution rate on the preferred stock, or the interest rate on the debt securities, were to exceed the net rate of return on our portfolio, the use of leverage would result in a lower rate of return to the holders of common stock than if we had not issued the preferred stock and/or debt securities.
-Any decline in the net asset value of our investment would be borne entirely by the holders of our common stock.
-Therefore, if the market value of our portfolio were to decline, the leverage would result in a greater decrease in net asset value to the holders of our common stock than if we were not leveraged through the issuance of preferred stock and/or debt securities.
+Any decline in the net asset value of our investment would be borne entirely by the holders of our common stock than if we were not leverage through the issuance of preferred stock and/or debt securities.
 This decline in net asset value would also tend to cause a greater decline in the market price for our common stock.